meta-web/meta-web/pages/07_Manifesto/04_Examples.md

 ### /contacts?offset=10&limit=2 {.tag .get}

-Calling `GET` HTTP method on `/contacts` endpoint will return list of contacts.
+Calling a `GET` HTTP method on the `/contacts` endpoint will return a list of contacts.

-Because this resource implements `collection` interface we know that we can also filter result and use pagination.
+Because the resource implements a `collection` interface we know that we can also filter a result and use a pagination.

 ```text
 HTTP response: